fwdcp/fwdcp.github.io/_posts/blog/2014-12-10-project-uniform-faq.markdown

 #### Can I get these skins?

 Yes!
-We will be releasing them on the [Project UniREform GitHub](http://github.com/fwdcp/UniREform).
-From there you will be able to download VPKs for each of the teams.
+All skins will be posted on the [Project UniREform GitHub](http://github.com/fwdcp/UniREform).
+For skins from this LAN, you will be able to download them from the [LAN release page](https://github.com/fwdcp/UniREform/releases/tag/esea-lan-s17).

 #### How will I be able to use these skins?